 Genesis 15:3-6.
 3 And Abram said, “Behold, you have given me no offspring, and a member of my household will be my heir.”
 4 And behold, the word of the Lord came to him: “This man shall not be your heir; your very own son shall be your heir.”
 5 And he brought him outside and said, “Look toward heaven, and number the stars, if you are able to number them.”
 Then he said to him, “So shall your offspring be.”

-Genesis 15:6.
-And [Abraham] believed the Lord, and he counted it to him as righteousness.
+6 And he believed the Lord, and he counted it to him as righteousness.

 But let’s back up a minute shall we?

-In Genesis 12, following the Tower of Babel debacle, God called a man named Abraham to leave his home and everything he once knew behind, and go to a new “Promised Land.”
+In Genesis 12, following the Tower of Babel debacle, God called a man named Abraham to leave his home behind and go to a new “Promised Land.”
 And in that calling God made promises to Abraham, including the promise that he would be a great nation and that all nations would be blessed through him.
 It was all of God’s grace, and Abraham obeyed by faith.

 But by time we get to Genesis 15 we have seen Abraham experience all kinds of ups and downs in his relationship with God.
 If we were keeping score of Abraham’s “good and evil” it might look like this:

 +1: Abraham goes to the Promised Land.